 The one and only, original, Country Bear Jamboree is unassuming on the outside, but an entirely different world inside.
 A vaudeville-style “sordid assortment of executioners of music and song”, if you will.

 The surprise and charm of a completely different, quirky experience really shakes you out of the pace that can develop after adhering to the strict line to ride schedule.

-Guests don’t really know what they’re in for to start and don’t really know what they’ve experienced after.
+Guests don’t really know what they’re in for to start and don’t really know what they’ve experienced after attending the jamboree.
 It’s an odd, Americana blurb in the day that is sure to make an impression.

 The attraction inspired arguably one of the most well-done attractions to movie adaptations – “The County Bears”.
 The film’s original soundtrack alone warrants respect as a lasting piece of what possibilities can come from Walt’s original ideas -- but we’ll save this for another day.

 First, a little history lesson.